chase-cps/chase/doc/md/demo.md

-[<-- Go back to the main page][HOME]

 # Demonstrations

 The demo directory contains three different demonstrations:

 - **Automotive**: Demonstration of the `chase` tool on a Automotive, double-priority communication bus with real time intervals and resources contention.
 - **EPS**: Old demonstration of the `epstool`, using a previous version of the specification language.
 - **Terraswarm**: Demonstration of the `chase` tool on an aircraft power distribution network without real time intervals in the specification.
-Presented at the *TerraSwarm Annual Meeting* held in Berkeley on October 26 and 27.
+    Presented at the *TerraSwarm Annual Meeting* held in Berkeley on the 26 and 27 October 2016.
 - **Timing**: Demonstration of the `chase` tool on an aircraft power distribution network with real time intervals in the specification.
 - **date_2018**: Specification files used to produce the experimental results presented in the DATE 2018 paper.

 To execute one of the demos, go to the selected demo directory and type